botpress/botpress/docs/getting-started.md

 ![](/assets/screenshot-login.png)

-You can configure the authentication details in the [botfile](TODO).
+You can easily configure the authentication details in the [botfile](TODO).